-With regard to future car parking provision at the Site, we refer to the Traffic Engineering Assessment prepared by Traffix Group, which accompanies this report and forms part of the proposed Development Plan.
+With regard to future car parking provision at the site, we refer to the Traffic Engineering Assessment prepared by Traffix Group, which accompanies this report and forms part of the proposed Development Plan.

-The Traffic Engineering Assessment notes that each townhouse is intended to be provided with either a double garage or tandem garage configuration and future development will be able to meet the statutory resident car parking requirement.
-A total of twenty-two (22) visitor car spaces are proposed to be incorporated within the Site, which will exceed the statutory visitor car parking provision.
+The Traffic Engineering Assessment notes that each dwelling is intended to be provided with either a double garage or tandem garage configuration and future development will be able to meet the statutory resident car parking requirement.
+A total of fifteen (15) visitor car spaces are proposed to be incorporated within the site, which is two (2) spaces less than the statutory requirement.
+It is noted, that the Alvina Street frontage can accommodate seven (7) on-street spaces which the Traffic Engineering Assessment finds to be a suitable replacement without impacting the surrounding area.